 Since 2010 Slovene Philanthropy commemorates the World Refugee Day (June 20th) with the Festival of Migrant Film.
-This year’s festival, which will take place in Ljubljana and other cities from June 18th to June 21st, focuses on current stories, connected to asylum politics, migration and refugees.
+This year’s festival, which will take place in Ljubljana and other cities from June 20th to June 23rd, focuses on current stories, connected to asylum politics, migration and refugees.
 The festival will bring stories of many who have been forced to leave their homes, of those who are often forgotten and not heard often enough.
-The film stories and contributions of our guests will alert us to the problem of the wall of bureaucracy, security discourse, racism and xenophobia that are on the rise and are emerging in the form of wires, blades, walls, camps and lethal politics.
-This year’s stories will be about the decision to flee, life on the road and the (un)acceptance of refugees.
-Religion, which is often understood as a factor of deivison, will be shown as a bridge, a potential connection between cultures.
+This year, we will draw attention to violent borders, the still existing imperialisms, the abuse of natural resources and migrant workers, and the importance of solidarity.
 Last but not least, we stress the importance of providing every person, who has been forced to leave their home, a decent life within our community and elsewhere; we urge the people to stand together and offer a new beginning to those that are being left behind walls, on the high seas and in inhuman living conditions.

 Migration has never been so massive as is today and the number of refugees all over the world has never been higher.
 The need for international solidarity has never been greater.
 According to Amnesty International, it is the developing regions that host majority of the refugees – those areas provide for 86 % of all the world’s refugees.
 Europe, “the human rights continent”, remains deaf to the pleas for better protection of refugees.
 On the contrary, fear of refugees is being spread through Europe, the security discourse prevails in political and media discussions, walls and camps are being built on the borders of European countries and EU is making extremely problematic and inhumane deals for the deportation of refugees.